 - Eat high-fiber nuts like almonds, pecans, pistachios, and cashews, and high-fiber snacks like air-popped popcorn.

-- Try a fiber supplement like NEW Benefiber® Prebiotic Fiber + Probiotics Gummies, which contains prebiotic fiber and probiotics, which has the added benefit of strengthening your existing healthy gut bacteria.*
+- Try a fiber supplement like Benefiber® Prebiotic Fiber + Probiotics Gummies, which contains prebiotic fiber and probiotics, which has the added benefit of strengthening your existing healthy gut bacteria.*

 The bottom line: A healthy gut begins with healthy microbes, and healthy microbes depend on a healthy diet.
 Watch what you eat—and increase your daily fiber intake—and you can see the results in better digestive health.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.

 - T, Mitsuoka.
 "Intestinal Flora and Human Health."
 Asia Pacific Journal of Clinical Nutrition.
 U.S. National Library of Medicine, Mar.
 1996.
 Web. https://www.ncbi.nlm.nih.gov/pubmed/24394457.